 Pharmacies – We have a ton of them now!
 On the port side alone we have Chedraui, the Farmacia on the square (west side), and Farmacia de Similares (beside Budget just south of the OXXO on Ninos Heroes.)
 There are several more options at the highway (Chedraui, YZA, Paris, Express) and in the Colonia.

 Rental Accommodations – See our list

 Snorkeling – Our main attraction in Puerto Morelos is our Federally protected healthy reef which attracts thousands of fish, creatures and plant life.
-There are a variety of ways to book a snorkel trip, the easiest is just to head sown to the dock and catch the next boat going out.
+There are a variety of ways to book a snorkel trip, the easiest is just to head down to the dock and catch the next boat going out.
 It’s a quick boat ride to the reef and they should take you to two different locations.
-Cost is about 25 USD or peso equivilent, which includes Park admission.
-Make sure you receive a wrist band.
+Cost is about 25 USD or peso equivalent, which includes Park admission.
+Make sure you receive a wristband.
 The money from the sale of the band goes to protect the reef.
 All the guides are trained.
 If the guide “Charlie Brown” is available, go with him.
 He’s a special guy.
 You can also arrange a trip through one of the Dive Shops or with Diving Dog Tours.

 Martina who lives in Puerto Morelos offers Massage, Body, Facial and Esthetic Treatments.
 She will come to you.
 Contact her through her website.

 Manicures and pedicures can be booked at Aquarius, on Avenue Ninos Heros north of the square.
 The staff does not speak English, but they are very kind and welcome visitors.
 You can also get this service from Carmen in the Colonia.
 Her shop is called “Glamour”, it is on our Puerto Morelos map.